jkosinski/alphafold/README.md

     ```bash
     module load matplotlib/3.3.3-fosscuda-2020b IPython/7.18.1-GCCcore-10.2.0 tqdm/4.60.0-GCCcore-10.2.0 #required modules compatible with fosscuda-2020b
     ```
+1. Prepare FASTA file with the sequence formated as described in the original AlphaFold2_advanced notebook from https://github.com/sokrypton/ColabFold.

 1. Basic command on a workstation or interactive node:
     ```bash